Ray VTOL Aircraft

 Ray Research AG

 Ray Research AG is a Swiss-based engineering company, with an international team of engineers and scientists founded in 2009 and led by David Posva.
 It develops high tech solutions with a main focus on disruptive vertical takeoff and landing (VTOL) aircraft.
+Apart from the VTOL aircraft, the company is also engaged in the development of the Dart Flyer.

 Its flagship development is the Ray VTOL Aircraft, a 5-seat, long range VIP VTOL aircraft: four passengers plus a single pilot.
 The lift for vertical take-off and landing is generated by the four wing-fans plus two smaller, vectoring tail-mounted ducted fans.
 For cruise flight the wing fans are closed over with louvered doors on the top and bottom of the fan ducts, and the aircraft is propelled solely on the thrust of the two rear ducted fans.